SumoLogic/sumologic-documentation/docs/send-data/kubernetes/best-practices.md

 ### Excluding data using annotations

 You can use the `sumologic.com/exclude` [annotation](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) to exclude data from Sumo.
 This data is sent to the metadata enrichment service, but not to Sumo.
-You can exclude data per pod using pod annotations or per namespace using namespace annotations but pod annotations take precedence over namespace annotations.
+You can exclude data per pod using pod annotations or per namespace using namespace annotations.
+However, pod annotations take precedence over namespace annotations.

 The following example uses pod annotations: